metomi/rose/sphinx/tutorial/rose/applications.rst

    Hello Earth!

 The application will run in the current directory so it is a good idea to run the application elsewhere to keep run files separate.
-If running the rose application from outside of the :term:`application directory` the ``-C`` option can be used to provide the path to the rose application:
+If running the Rose application from outside of the :term:`application directory` the ``-C`` option can be used to provide the path to the Rose application:

 .. code-block:: console